word-sys/word-sys-pdf-editor/README.md

 This method is the easiest installation path for Linux distributions.

 1. Download the latest `.deb` package from the [**GitHub Releases**](https://github.com/word-sys/word-sys-pdf-editor/releases) page.
-The file will typically be named something like `word-sys-pdf-editor_1.9.4_all.deb`.
+The file will typically be named something like `word-sys-pdf-editor_1.10.0~beta1_all.deb`.

     > [!TIP]
-    > **Use version 1.9.4** for the most stable experience: look for `word-sys-pdf-editor_1.9.4_all.deb` on the releases page.
+    > **Use version 1.10.0~beta1** for the most stable experience: look for `word-sys-pdf-editor_1.10.0~beta1_all.deb` on the releases page.

 2. Open a terminal in the directory where you downloaded the `.deb` file.
 3. Run the following command to install the package:
     ```bash
     sudo apt update
-    sudo apt install ./word-sys-pdf-editor_1.9.4_all.deb
+    sudo apt install ./word-sys-pdf-editor_1.10.0~beta1_all.deb
     ```
-    *(Note: Replace `word-sys-pdf-editor_1.9.2_all.deb` with the exact filename you downloaded if different.)*
+    *(Note: Replace `word-sys-pdf-editor_1.10.0~beta1_all.deb` with the exact filename you downloaded if different.)*
-4. If you encounter a dependency error during installation, try running the following command to fix missing dependencies:
+4. If you encounter a dependency error during installation, it may happens because of you existing broken system, firstly try running the following command to fix missing dependencies or problems on your other packages:
     ```bash
     sudo apt --fix-broken install
     ```